-Roasting is the best way to prepare this winter vegetable.
-Another popular cooking technique is to steam the kabocha squash.
-Roasting brings out the natural sweetness and nutty flavor!
+Roasting is the best way to prepare this Japanese squash.
+Another popular cooking technique is steaming.
+You can bake Kabocha squash in the air fryer or the oven.

-Maple roasted kabocha squash makes a great side dish for my salmon stew or salmon baked in foil.
+Maple-roasted kabocha squash pairs well with my salmon stew or salmon baked in foil.

 Jump to:

-- Fall under the category of a low FODMAP vegetable.
+- This is a low FODMAP vegetable.
 According to the Monash University FODMAP diet app, there is no limit on how much kabocha you can consume.

 - Kabocha squash has many applications.
 This winter squash is great for soups, salads, and vegetable curries.